 Performance outcomes Acceptable outcome Applicant response

 another road is available.

 AO4.3 Not applicable

 Intersection and access points associated with major transport corridors are located in accordance with: No intersections or access points associated with a major transport corridor are proposed.

 (a) the Transport network overlay maps contained in Schedule 2; and

 (b) any relevant Local Plan.

 AO4.4 Complies with AO4.4

 The layout of development and the design of the associated access is compatible with existing and future boundaries of the major transport corridor or major transport facility.
-The proposed development would not adversely affect the existing or future boundaries of a major transport corridor.
+The proposed development would not adversely affect existing or future boundaries of the major transport corridor.

 PO5 AO5 Not applicable

 Development retains and enhances existing vegetation between a development and a major transport corridor, so as to provide screening to potential noise, dust, odour and visual impacts emanating from the corridor.
 No acceptable outcomes are prescribed.
-No vegetation exists between the major transport corridor and the site.
+The subject site is not located adjacent a major transport corridor and is screened from the nearest major transport cover by existing dwellings.

 Pedestrian and cycle network

 PO6 AO6.1 Complies with AO6.1

 Lot reconfiguration assists in the implementation of the pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
-Where a lot is subject to, or adjacent to an element of the pedestrian and cycle Movement network (identified on the Transport network overlay maps contained in Schedule 2) the specific location of this element of the pedestrian and cycle network is The proposed development would not adversely affect the function of any pedestrian or cycle network.
+Where a lot is subject to, or adjacent to an element of the pedestrian and cycle Movement network (identified on the Transport network overlay maps contained in Schedule 2) the specific location of this element of the pedestrian and cycle network is The proposed development would not adversely affect the function of the existing pedestrian or cycle network.

 Performance outcomes Acceptable outcome Applicant response incorporated in the design ofthe lot layout.
 AO6.2 Not applicable The element of the pedestrian and cycle networkis constructed in accordance with the Design Guidelines set out in Sections D4 and D5 of the Planning scheme policy SC6.5 - FNQROC Regional Development Manual.
-No pedestrian or cycle network is required to be constructed as a part of this development.
+No pedestrian or cycle network is required to be constructed as a part of this proposed development.